ericf/express-handlebars/README.md

 * `[options]`: Optional object containing any of the following properties:

   * `[cache]`: Whether a cached template can be used if it have already been requested.
 This is recommended for production to avoid necessary file I/O.

   * `[precompiled=false]`: Whether a precompiled template should be provided, instead of a compiled Handlebars template function.

+### `getRemoteTemplate(path, [options])`
+Retrieves the template specifed at `path` from a network resource and returns a Promise for the compiled Handlebars template function.

+Use `options.precompiled` to receive a precompiled Handlebars template.

+**Parameters:**

+* `path`: String URL to the Handlebars template file.

+* `[options]`: Optional object containing any of the following properties:

+  * `[cache]`: Whether a cached template can be used if it have already been requested.
+This is recommended for production to avoid necessary network I/O.

+  * `[precompiled=false]`: Whether a precompiled template should be provided, instead of a compiled Handlebars template function.